repo-ctrl/org-git-report-action/README.md

 # Action: Get the git events from an Organization Audit Log

+## Prerequisites:

+The GitHub git events audit log API is open only for **GitHub Enterprise** customers.

 ## Inputs:
-`token`: A GitHub Token with the `admin:org` scopes to be able to call the Audit Log API
+`token`: A GitHub Token with the `admin:org` scopes to be able to call the Audit Log API.
+The user whose token is used with this workflow will need to be an Organization Admin.

 `githuborg`: Name of the GitHub Org

-## Usage:
+## Demo Workflows:

-1. Create a repository (Optional)
-2. Add the personal access token as the repository secret ADMIN_TOKEN
-3. Save the below workflow to `.github/workflows/gitevents.yml`
+### Secrets needed:

+Create a Personal Access Token with relevant scopes and save it as a Repo Secret - ADMIN_TOKEN

 ```
 name: Git events audit log
 on: